MSQuadribot/ROS2_NvidiaNX_CAN/UserGuide.md

 Now, make sure that the key is in external position on the car.
 If it is, then you are ready to go and to drive the car with the joystick.

+### Getting car's situation

+Most of the time, it might be useful for the user to get information about physical element such as speed.
+It is possible to get thoses data from the CAN bus provided by the car, but they are not easily readed by a human.
+This package provide a Node that will display the car status in an understandable format.

+First, the user needs to open two new sourced terminals, one that will read the CAN, and one that will display the info.

+$ ros2 run canbot reader

+The launched node will read the can and print what is sent by the CAN bus and display it in a raw format.

+$ ros2 run canbot status

+This will print out the car status, it's speed, steering angle ...
+It will be updated every time the reader received a new and useful CAN bus information.